Icebergs & Auroras: East Greenland & Svalbard - 14 Days - $11,579

 Day 1: Embark in Longyearbyen - sail out to Isfjorden

-We arrive in Longyearbyen, on Spitsbergen, the administrative capital of the Spitsbergen archipelago of which West Spitsbergen is the largest island.
-Before embarking there is an opportunity to visit this former mining village.
-The Parish Church and the Polar Museum are well worth visiting.
-In the early evening the ship will sail out of Isfjorden.
+Arrive in Longyearbyen, the administrative capital of the Spitsbergen archipelago, and explore this former mining village.
+The parish church and the Svalbard Museum are well worth visiting.
+In the early evening, your ship will sail out of Isfjorden – keep an eye out for your first wildlife sighting as minke whales are known to frequent the area.

 Day 2: Raudfjord - West Spitsbergen

-We sail into Raudfjord on the north coast of West Spitsbergen, a beautiful fjord with spectacular glaciers.
-It is home to Ringed and Bearded Seal, seabird colonies and a surprisingly rich vegetation.
-We have good chances to see polar bear, for instance near Hamilton Glacier, or more to the head of the fjord.
-From there we continue to Moffen Island on which walrus haul out.
+Today, you will sail into Raudfjord on the north coast of West Spitsbergen, a beautiful fjord with spectacular glaciers.
+It’s home to ringed and bearded seals, seabird colonies and surprisingly rich vegetation.
+You’ll also have a good chance to see a polar bear, for instance near Hamilton Glacier.

-At sea, on our way to Greenland, we may see the edge of the East Greenland sea-ice.
-We keep watch for whales, and also for migrating seabirds.
+On your way to Greenland, you may spot the edge of the East Greenland sea ice.
+Look out for whales and migrating seabirds.

 Day 5: Myggebugten, Greenland